 Private cloud storage

+Private cloud storage uses on-premises storage servers that are under the control of the company that owns them.
+Like public cloud storage and data centers, private cloud storage takes advantage of virtual machines.
 Private clouds tend to be used by organizations that want the flexibility and scalability of cloud storage, albeit under the direct control and management of the company which owns it.
 Organizations concerned about security may prefer managing their own cloud storage systems architecture as opposed to using a public cloud.

 Public cloud storage

 Public cloud storage is available from a third-party as a service.
 Amazon AWS Cloud Storage, Microsoft Azure Cloud Storage and Google Cloud Storage tend to be popular among enterprises.
 These public cloud storage options are available as a service, and the infrastructure is built, owned, managed and maintained by the providers.
 Many cloud storage websites can also be found online.

 Hybrid cloud storage

 Hybrid cloud storage is some combination of public cloud, private cloud and data center as an organization prefers.
 It typically combines resources that are owned and managed by the enterprise with public cloud storage services managed by a third party.
 Enterprises combine the two approaches to balance the need for securing mission-critical assets with the elasticity, scalability and cost advantages public cloud storage provides.